 What Happens If You Quit or Get Fired

-We will schedule a phone interview to discuss your claim and circumstances.
+We may schedule a phone interview to discuss your claim and circumstances, email you with instructions on how to complete your Eligibility Questionnaire online, or mail you a paper questionnaire, Request for Eligibility Information (DE 4365FF).
 If you quit, you must prove good cause for quitting.
 If you are fired, your employer must prove there was misconduct.
 Either party can disagree with the decision and file an appeal.

 If you do not receive a call at your scheduled appointment time, we may have canceled your appointment because we confirmed your eligibility or resolved the issue before your interview.
 If your appointment has been canceled, it will no longer show in UI Online.
 Check UI Online for your current payment status.